-There are not many online booking tools that I have seen that actually do this.
+There are not many online booking tools that we have seen that do this.
 This refers to the ability to hold confirmed itinerary content (flights, hotels and cars) until the booking is confirmed or cancelled.
-This ensures that when your travellers retrieve the booking after seeking approval they are able to book the exact same rates/ fares that were available at the time of the initial search.
+This ensures that when your travellers retrieve the booking after seeking approval they can book the exact same rates/ fares that were available at the time of the initial search.

-In today’s fast moving world mobile technology is becoming increasingly important.
-This is why online booking tool apps are critical to your travel program.
+In today’s fast-moving world mobile technology is becoming increasingly important.
+Therefore, online booking tool apps are critical to your travel program.
 The question is not 'do they have apps?', but 'what do the apps do?'
 The key functionality desired is:

-- booking, but ensure you are able to book air, hotel and car
+- booking, but ensure you can book air, hotel and car

 - viewing itineraries